The Hollies: 1970s

-Meanwhile, in a counter-programming move, Parlophone lifted a Clarke-composed track from the previously-unsuccessful album Distant Light that also featured Clarke on lead vocals and lead guitar, the Creedence Clearwater Revival-inspired "Long Cool Woman in a Black Dress".
+Meanwhile, in a counter-programming move, Parlophone lifted a Clarke-composed track from the previously unsuccessful album Distant Light that also featured Clarke on lead vocals and lead guitar, the Creedence Clearwater Revival-inspired "Long Cool Woman in a Black Dress".
 Parlophone released this as a rival single to "The Baby" in February 1972, although it was only moderately successful in the UK (No. 32).
 In the US, Epic, which owned the rights to Distant Light but had not released it, finally released the album in April 1972 and the single in May 1972.
 Surprisingly, the song became a smash hit outside of Europe, peaking at No. 2 in the US (the Hollies' highest-charting single in the US) and Australia.

-"Long Dark Road" is another track from Distant Light, with lead vocals by Hicks and the end of the song sung by Rickfors.
-Both Rickfors and Hicks also swapped their main instruments for the song, with Hicks playing bass and Rickfors lead guitar.
-Their distinctive three-part harmonies, and a harmonica throughout, was then also released as a US single, reaching No. 26.
-As a result, Epic pressured Clarke and the Hollies to reform, despite the fact that they had split over a year previously, placing Rickfors in an awkward position.
+"Long Dark Road" is another track from Distant Light, with lead vocals by Clarke.
+It was released as a US single in fall 1972, reaching No. 26.

 Meanwhile, the Rickfors-led Hollies released their first album Romany (which reached No. 84 in the US) in October 1972.
 A second Rickfors-sung single, "Magic Woman Touch" (1972), failed to chart in the UK, becoming the band's first official single to miss the UK charts since 1963, although it did chart in seven other countries, reaching the Top Ten in the Netherlands, New Zealand and Hong Kong.

 A second Rickfors/Hollies album, Out on the Road (1973), was recorded and issued in Germany.
-With the US success of Distant Light and its singles, Clarke decided to rejoin the band in the summer of 1973, and Rickfors left.
-Accordingly, there was no UK or US release of Out on the Road, giving this "lost" Hollies album legendary status among the band's fans—and high prices on the original German release.
+Clarke rejoined the band in the summer of 1973, and Rickfors left.